 You’re going to need a way to cook without electricity and some easy meals that can be cooked using only one cooking pot.
 The first day without power is fun.
 You get to eat the ice cream before it melts in your freezer and have cereal for breakfast, lunch, and dinner (before the milk goes bad).
 The next couple days you eat through the soup, crackers, bread, and snacks in the house.
 About day 4 of no electricity, that’s where people start to panic because they haven’t prepared.
 For meal ideas, see item 8 on this list.
 I use Coleman Bottle Top Propane Stove because it uses the same fuel as the Coleman Bottle Top Propane Stove heater.

-These are to light the cooking stove and the propane heater if the igniter were to fail.
+Matches can light the cooking stove and the propane heater if the igniter were to fail.

 These are back up for the radio and the heater.
-For my kit I need 6 AA batteries and 4 D-cell batteries for the heater.
+For my kit, I need 6 AA batteries and 4 D-cell batteries for the heater.

 Next three items are not stored in this kit but should be mentioned.